 Your browser version is not updated, please update it.

-The Centre is divided into two areas:
+Internal testing activities are divided into two areas:

 • application of scientific research results to new prototype projects;